insight-creative/milksource.com/content/careers/driver-milk-hauler.md

 * The employee is occasionally (up to 33% of the time) required to walk and stand.
 * The employee must occasionally (up to 33% of the time) lift and/or move up to 50 pounds.
 * Specific vision abilities required by this job include close vision and the ability to adjust focus.

-To apply for this job email your details to mshr@milksource.net